5 Best Free Website Builders 2025: The Definitive List

 Pagecloud’s pricing begins with the Launch plan which costs $20 per month (billed annually).
 With this plan, you get 100 pages, redirects, no ads, a custom domain, plus free Google Workplace (priced at $72 value).

 While the Launch plan is closer in price to an ecommerce plan, it doesn’t have sales features.
 If you require ecommerce functionality, Pagecloud offers ecommerce add-ons for an extra cost to your main subscription.
-These add-ons range from $9 to $59 per month (billed annually).
+These add-ons range from $9 to $59 per month (billed annually), meaning running an online store could cost $29 per month (billed annually) to start – the same price as Wix’s first ecommerce plan.

 Webflow